Pevere History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Pevere arrived in England after the Norman Conquest of 1066.
 The Pevere family lived in Nottingham and Derbyshire.

 Early Origins of the Pevere family

 The surname Pevere was first found in Nottingham and Derbyshire where the family can be traced back to William Peverel, (c.
 1040-c.
 1115) "a natural son of William the Conqueror, who entered England at the Conquest, and received as his share of one hundred and sixty-two manors, many of which were in these two counties."

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
-It is claimed that William Peverell the Elder was allegedly the illegitimate son of William the Conqueror by a Saxon princess named Maud Ingelrica.
 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 The reason as to why this family seat was lost is not known.

 Early History of the Pevere family

-Another 287 words (20 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Pevere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pevere research.
+Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Pevere History in all our PDF Extended History products and printed products wherever possible.

 Pevere Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Pevere family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pevere Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Pevere Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pevere family to Ireland
+Migration of the Pevere family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Pevere or a variant listed above: John Peverley settled in Maine in 1626; Rebecca Peverley and her husband settled in Virginia in 1772.